ciglesiasv/hello-world/README.md

 Hi,
 I'm Carlos.
 I like crime statistics and Rupaul's Drag Race.
 Oh!
-I also love baking and meditation.
+I also love cooking and meditation.